tpell1/COM3001-Project/README.md

 Use fatality and age to calculate whether agent should die, fatality should also be modified by disease mortality if user is infect
 #### Migrate
 Use migration_freq param to determine how many users should migrate to different villages
+### Project scripts
+Once methods and constructors are complete we can start to adapt the functions in the main project folder for use in our model.